CSB-KaracaLab/prot-on/README.md

 ```
 cd find-designer-mutations
 ```
+After this, the pre-installed EvoEF folder should be moved into the `find-designer-mutations` directory.
 ### Installation
 Run the following to generate the executables for running PROT-ON scheme (which can only run on linux of MacOS).